SoftwareAG/c8y-docs/content/changes-platform/cl-restapi.md

 ### October 2023

-#### Announcement - Change in full text search feature of Inventory API
+#### -Announcement- Change in full text search feature of Inventory API

 As of a future version, the full text search functionality will only include the following properties:
 * `_id`